 More Features on our H2O Bilge Pump Switch

 - Our Advanced electronic operation brings the troublesome bilge pump float switch into the digital age

-- Bilge Pump switching, monitoring and with a high-water alarm
+- Bilge Pump switching, monitoring, and a high-water alarm

 - No moving parts to jam, no metallic contacts to foul.

 - Our Bilge Pump Switch had no in-water metallic probes to cause electrolysis.